 Please be aware that there are two different types of payments that can be sent using PayPal – Purchase Payments and Personal Payments.
 With a Personal payment type, the sender of the payment can choose who pays the fee which is incurred.
 However, it is not free to send the payment.
 Either the sender or the receiver must pay.
 It is possible to receive personal payments to a Personal or Premier PayPal account.

 If you are planning on receiving payments for a business you are running, you may need to upgrade your account type, as a Personal account is not suitable for receiving large amounts of payments.
-However, if you are only receiving a small amount of payments, you are free to do so.
+However, if you are only receiving a small number of payments, you are free to do so.

 It is possible to have two PayPal accounts, however only one can be for personal use, and must be either Personal or Premier type.
 It’s not possible to have a Personal and Premier account at the same time.